 After describing the dataset, both unweighted and weighted estimates for the count of hospital inpatient stays and ED visits for each year will be calculated.
 A variable for age group will be created, with categories as follows: 18-44, 45-64, and 65+.
 The estimates will be reported by age group, sex, race/ethnicity, rural/urban designation, presence of comorbidities, geographic region, and insurance coverage, alongside the percentage of observations represented.
 Absolute change and percent change from 2008 to 2016 will then be estimated and reported (Appendix 5, Tables 3 and 4).

-The estimates generated by the previous analyses will be divided by the estimates generated in the National Health Interview Survey specific to the stratifications of interest to generate rates of health care use per 1000 persons with diabetes (Appendix 5, Tables 5 and 6).
+The estimates generated by the previous analyses will be divided by the estimates generated in the Behavioral Risk Factor Surveillance Survey, specific to the stratifications of interest to generate rates of health care use per 1000 persons with diabetes (Appendix 5, Tables 5 and 6).

 Objective 2